-4 A Auto The flash discharges automatically depending on the lig conditions. • Flash Off The flash does not discharge, regardless of the brightnes Use this mode to take pictures where flash photography is prohibited.
-Flash On The flash discharges for each shot regardless of the brightness.
-4 This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
-The flash discharges automatically. light from the flash being reflected in the This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
-The flash discharges regardless of the light conditions.
+4 A Auto The flash discharges automatically depending on the light conditions. • Flash Off The flash does not discharge, regardless of the brightness.
+Use this mode to take pictures where flash photography is prohibited.
+4 Flash On The flash discharges for each shot regardless of the brightness. ® A Auto + Red-eye light from the flash being reflected in the subject's eye flash discharges automatically. @ L Flash On + Red-eye This mode reduces the red-eye phenomenon cause light from the flash being reflected in the subject's ey flash discharges regardless of the light conditions. • Macro Light Light is emitted from the LED surrounding the lens.

-- The available modes differ depending on the selected shooting mode. focus mode or drive mode.
-Refer to "Functions Available for Each Shooting Mode" (p.174) for details. - If you use the Face Detection function when h is selected, the flash mode is automatically set to %. - A pre-flash discharges when using the red-eye reduction function.
+- The available modes differ depending on the selected shooting mode, focus mode or drive mode.
+Refer to "Functions Available for Each Shooting Mode" (p.172) for details. - If you use the Face Detection function when 4 is selected, the flash mode is automatically set to %. - A pre-flash discharges when using the red-eye reduction function.